-- 28. There are three situations where the recording of a capital transfer from government could take place (with an impact on general government net borrowing/net lending): - at the time of setting up the defeasance, when government buys (or takes over) the involved assets at a value which is higher than their fair value; - during the management of the defeasance, when government, through guarantee calls, assumes losses from the financial institutions or other units classified outside general government; - during management of the defeasance, when government cancels loans it has acquired, by mutual agreement. - 29.
-In the three situations, a capital transfer is recorded because there is a redistribution of wealth among the different units involved.
-This is in line with the definition of other capital transfers (D.99), given in ESA95 4.164. - 30.
+- during the management of the defeasance, when government, normally through guarantee calls (on assets or on some liabilities), assumes losses from the financial institutions or other units classified outside general government; - during the management of the defeasance, when government makes capital injections in the unit, either for covering losses or/and for providing the needed financing resources; - during the management of the defeasance, when government cancels loans it may have granted to the unit. - 25.
+In these situations, a capital transfer is recorded because there is a redistribution of wealth among the different units involved.
+This is in line with the definition of other capital transfers (D.99), given in ESA95 4.164. - 26.
 The capital transfer is recorded at the time the transfer of wealth occurs.
 This can be, in the case where assets are taken over by government, at the time when the operation is agreed between the parties.
+For other cases, it is at the time government transfers the amounts corresponding to the assumption or cancellation of debt or capital injections.

-IV.5.3.4 Valuation issues for assets other than loans
+IV.5.3.3 Valuation issues for assets other than loans18

-- 31. The general rule for valuing these kinds of assets in national accounting is to record them at their market price (fair value).
-Since the implementation of the International Financial Reporting Standards (IFRS 39) in the EU, it should often also be the rule in company accounting. - 32.
-However, it may happen and it happened in the recent past that in the internal bookkeeping of the financial institutions, the gross value of impaired assets i.e. value before amortisation or other provisions corresponds to the price paid for their acquisition.
-More generally, it may happen that the book value of these assets just does not correspond to the market value.
-Let us call this their accounting value.

-&lt;sup>6 The Eurostat decision of July 2009 made in the context of the financial crisis provides useful criteria for the valuation of assets.

-- 33. If such assets are placed in the defeasance, it is certainly because their market value has fallen below their accounting value. - If they are transferred at this accounting value, a capital transfer needs to be recorded in national accounts to reflect this difference between the accounting value and the market value.
-In the case where the market value is not available but where an estimation of the expected losses is available, this estimate could be used as a proxy for the difference between accounting and market value. - 34.
-Subsequent changes in the market price of these assets, when held by units classified inside general government, give rise to the recording of holding gains/losses.
+- 27. The general rule for valuing these kinds of assets in national accounting is to record them at their market price (fair value), which is consistent with the basic principle set up in international accounting standards (IFRS, IPSAS).
+For their part, financial institutions, such as banks, may follow some specific rules, according to the supervisory regulations. - 28.
+In the internal bookkeeping of the financial institutions, some impaired assets may be valued at the price paid for their acquisition.
+In other words, the book value of these assets, also possibly called the "accounting value" does not correspond to the market or fair value.
+Although banks should, in a prudent approach, anticipate possible losses on some assets by recording provisions, they have often the tendency to minimise such impact or wait as much as possible, in absence of explicit orders by the Supervisory Authorities. - 29.
+The fact that such assets are placed in the defeasance means that the expected realisation value is far below the accounting value.
+If they are transferred at the accounting value, a capital transfer needs to be recorded in national accounts to reflect this difference between the accounting value and the market (fair) value.
+In the case where such value is not available but where an estimation of the expected losses may be carried out by an independent body on the basis of usual pricing methods, this estimate could be used as a proxy for the difference between accounting and market value. - 30.
+Subsequent changes in the market (fair) price of these assets, when held by units classified inside general government, will give rise to the recording of holding gains/losses which have no impact on net lending/net borrowing.

-IV.5.3.5 The case of loans
+IV.5.3.4 The case of loans